-- c. the applying teacher is in at least his/her third year of employment with the District - d. a transfer request packet (see Appendix K) will have been submitted to the Principal/Director at the school/department to which a transfer is being requested, or when available in the future, will be electronically submitted - e. a separate transfer request packet must be submitted for each transfer request - f. applications are considered timely if postmarked or received electronically no later than seven (7) days after such vacancy is posted - g. the Principal/Director at the school/department accepting applications shall review and screen applicants and is required to interview a minimum of three (3) applicants, if that number applied, who are properly certificated, and who have made a timely application.
-Two (2) of those to be interviewed shall be the most senior applicants meeting the above requirements.
-Notwithstanding these provisions, a Principal/Director may elect not to interview any applicant if the applicant's most recent annual evaluation rating is neither "effective" nor "highly effective".
-(The Parties agree that should provisions of Fla.
-Stat. §1012.28(6) be repealed or found void by a court of competent jurisdiction, the previous sentence beginning with "Notwithstanding these provisions . . . [through] . . . nor highly effective" will be void and considered repealed.)
-Nothing herein shall prohibit the District from employing a new hire or an interim to fill a vacancy posted during the Voluntary Transfer Period, except for the month of January during which only current eligible employees will be considered to fill posted vacancies for the following school year. - 3.
-In order to receive active consideration, an employee must reapply for a transfer each time a particular vacancy is posted. - 4.
-Voluntary transfers may be made outside the voluntary transfer period provided both Principal and Area Superintendent approve each transfer, and provided the employee is in at least his/her third year of employment within the District. - 5.
-Hardship Transfer: An employee who has completed at least one year of service with the District may apply for a hardship transfer when there is a serious medical and/or serious personal problem that can be substantiated to the satisfaction of his/her Area Superintendent or designee.
+- 4. Voluntary transfers may be made outside the voluntary transfer period provided both Principal and Regional Superintendent approve each transfer, and provided the employee is in at least his/her third year of employment within the District. - 5.
+Hardship Transfer: An employee who has completed at least one year of service with the District may apply for a hardship transfer when there is a serious medical and/or serious personal problem that can be substantiated to the satisfaction of his/her Regional Superintendent or designee.
 Any approved hardship transfer will be effective at the beginning of a school semester, if an appropriate vacancy exists.
-The determination of the Area Superintendent/designee shall be final without appeal through the grievance or other procedures.
+The determination of the Regional Superintendent/designee shall be final without appeal through the grievance or other procedures.
 Travel time and/or distances alone will not be considered as a reason to seek or to grant a hardship transfer.
 If the employee's condition is one that should be considered under provisions of the Americans with Disabilities Act (ADA), the employee will be directed to apply for an ADA accommodation with the District's EEO/ADA Coordinator in lieu of a hardship transfer.